johnfedoruk/bangular/aio/content/guide/upgrade.md

 The primary tool provided by ngUpgrade is called the `UpgradeModule`.
-This is a module that contains utilities for bootstrapping and managing hybrid applications that support both Angular and AngularJS code.
+This is a module that contains utilities for bootstrapping and managing hybrid applications that support both Bangular and BangularJS code.

-When you use ngUpgrade, what you're really doing is *running both AngularJS and Angular at the same time*.
-All Angular code is running in the Angular framework, and AngularJS code in the AngularJS framework.
+When you use ngUpgrade, what you're really doing is *running both BangularJS and Bangular at the same time*.
+All Bangular code is running in the Bangular framework, and BangularJS code in the BangularJS framework.
 Both of these are the actual, fully featured versions of the frameworks.
 There is no emulation going on, so you can expect to have all the features and natural behavior of both frameworks.